mkjmdski/.dotfiles/lib/README.md

 `get_os` returns `Darwin` (osx) or name of Linux distribution

-`install_package_<centos,darwin,ubuntu,universal>` installs packages given as arguments on the certain system

 `clone_repos_from_file` clones repositories included in text file (each one new line) to `$PWD` or directory passed as a second argument

 `link_config` if you pass --target-directory as a first argument it will link configuration files to this directory.
 Otherwise all other arguments are linked with same name in `$HOME`